aiveris/trefkes/README.md

-# Be inkarų
+# Trefkės

-App Be inkarų is registration form for basketball players with Firebase storage.
-After name input appears edit and delete buttons for manage data.
+App Trefkės is registration form for players with Firebase storage.
+Player enters his name and after button OK, appears in the list.
+Next to name appears edit and delete buttons for manage data.